-As shown, the vast majority of persons in Grant County commute to work by private vehicle, with a small percentage of persons working from home.
+As shown, the vast majority of persons in Marshall County commute to work by private vehicle, with a small percentage of persons working from home.
+Among persons commuting to work by private vehicle, the percentage who carpooled is notably higher than the state average.